Skip to content

 Rainbow Waterfalls is flanked by lush tropical flora and boasts a scenic allure, especially in the morning.
 According to Hawaiian legends, this waterfall was home to Hina, the Hawaiian goddess of the moon.

-It is easy to get to Rainbow Waterfalls within a few minutes even though there is a short hike that requires some effort.
+It is easy to reach Rainbow Waterfalls within a few minutes, even though there is a short hike that requires some effort.

 B- Akaka Falls

 Akaka Falls is one of the must-visit landmarks on the Big Island.
-This 422-foot-tall waterfall that flows year-round is a wonder.
+This 422-foot-tall waterfall, which flows year-round, is a wonder.
 It is probably Hawaii’s most famous waterfall and the biggest attraction within the Big Island State Park.

 Akaka Falls is easily accessible by hiking for less than an hour.
-Located on the north-eastern Hamakua Coast, the stroll to this waterfall is almost as beautiful as the falls itself.
-There is a paved pathway through scenic greenery and other small waterfalls, and it is surrounded by gorgeous views of the rainforest.
+Located on the north-eastern Hamakua Coast, the stroll to this waterfall is almost as beautiful as the falls themselves.
+A paved pathway passes through scenic greenery and other small waterfalls, and it is surrounded by gorgeous views of the rainforest.

 10 Best Waterfalls in Hawaii: Island by Island